27 Weeks Pregnant: Get Ready for More Action in Your Belly

 Practice portion control in this trimester, as it will help you combat heartburn and gas.

 - No Junk: The best way to avoid junk food is by clearing your kitchen cabinets or fridge and throwing away anything that is unhealthy.
 Change candies to protein bars/roasted nuts, cupcakes to wholegrain cookies.

-- Healthy choices: While you are out grocery shopping, pick the things that will contribute to good health.
-When your house is stocked with nutrient-rich foods you will automatically eat healthy.
+- Healthy Choices: While you are out grocery shopping, pick the things that will contribute to good health.
+When your house is stocked with nutrient-rich foods you will automatically eat healthily.

 Please remember to take your prenatal supplements of iron, calcium and folic acid.

 To make sure that everything's okay in your belly — make a habit of counting your baby's kicks twice a day, once in the morning and once at night.
 Experts suggest that 10 movements in an hour as a normal baby movement.